 The per capita income in Los Gatos in 2018 was $87,111, which is wealthy relative to California and the nation.
 This equates to an annual income of $348,444 for a family of four.

-Los Gatos is a somewhat ethnically-diverse town.
+Los Gatos is a very ethnically-diverse town.
 The people who call Los Gatos home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Los Gatos residents report their race to be White, followed by Asian.
 Important ancestries of people in Los Gatos include German, Irish, English, European, and Italian.

 The most common language spoken in Los Gatos is English.
 Other important languages spoken here include Spanish and Chinese.